amarkules-gvsu/activity06-logistic-regression/day01-simple-logistic/README.md

 the following **CSV** file using the URL method:
 `https://www.openintro.org/data/csv/resume.csv`

 -   Create a new R code chunk to read in the linked CSV file.
 -   Rather than downloading this file, uploading to RStudio, then reading it in, explore how to load this file directly from the provided URL with the appropriate `{readr}` function (remember that `{readr}` is part of `{tidyverse}` so you do not need to load/`library` it separately).
 -   Assign this data set into a data frame named `resume`.

 ### The data

-From OpenIntro’s [description of the data](https://www.openintro.org/data/index.php?data=resume):
+From OpenIntro's [description of the data](https://www.openintro.org/data/index.php?data=resume):

 > This experiment data comes from a study that sought to understand the